 The DAC Network on Development Evaluation is currently exploring how the DAC Evaluation Criteria can be adapted to the new development landscape and the 2030 Agenda.
 The criteria are widely used in evaluations of development programmes far beyond the membership of the DAC.
-There will be a broad process of consultations with members and stakeholders in line with partnership principles.

 The extent to which the aid activity is suited to the priorities and policies of the target group, recipient and donor.